Dev-Sites/pixijs/v5-Creating-filters.md

 ### Coordinate systems

-There are 3 types of coordinates:
+There are 3 unit measures of coordinates:
 1. _Normalized_ (0,0) is top-left corner, (1,1) is bottom-right.
 2. _Virtual units_ (CSS), its units that pixi use for containers, displayObjects and so on.
 (0,0) is left-top corner, (w,h) is right-bottom.
 3. _Physical pixels_ (pixels), basically same a screen units.
 Difference appears on retina screens.
 As an example, it helps in case you want to know physical pixel on the right/left/top/down of current one.